-Mill scale is produced as co-products from the rolling process.
+Induction furnace slag and mill scale are produced as co-products from the steel manufacturing processes.
 Impacts are allocated between the steel, the slag and the mill scale based on economic value.
-The revenue generated from mill scale is 0.12%, which is less than 1% in relation to the product based on current market prices, this co-product is of definite value and are freely/readily traded in reality.
+The revenue generated from both mill scale, and induction furnace slag are 0.41% and 0.02% respectively, and their total is less than 1% in relation to the product based on current market prices, these co-products are of definite value and are freely/readily traded in reality.
 For this reason, economic allocation has been applied to the processes where these co-products arise.